d-benvenuti/brexitVisualization/README.md

 # State of the implementation

 -	Implemented multiple selection on the regions' map.
 -	Started implementing changes on the right chart for multiple selection: the first bar chart (the horizontal one) is now fully working, the second one is still WIP.
+The scale of that chart is now working, but each column is not updating.
 -	Improved performance: selecting an already selected region is no longer triggering computations.

 # Todo